Winding yarn from hanks into easy-to-use cakes by hand is time-consuming, hard, and annoying! Yarn Winders make this job easy.

 A great choice if you want to wind yarn if you are on the go.

 The name comes from a Scandinavian word meaning “nest-stick.”
-It’s how the yarn was wound years ago.
+It’s how people winded the yarn years ago.
 A thing of simplicity.

 Interested in winders from the past?
 Look at the info in my Antique Yarn Winder post.